grpc/proposal/A55-xds-stateful-session-affinity.md

 The filter performs the following steps:

-* If the incoming RPC “path” does not match the `path` configuration value, skip any further processing and just pass the RPC through (to the next filter).
+* If the incoming RPC “path” does not match the `path` configuration value, skip any further processing (including response processing) and just pass the RPC through (to the next filter).
 For example if the `path` configuration value is `/Package1.Service2` and the RPC method is `/Package2.Service1/Method3` then just pass the RPC through.
 Note, for path matching the rules described in [rfc6265 section-5.1.4][rfc6265-path-match] will apply.

 * Search the RPC headers (metadata) for header(s) named `Cookie` and get the set of all the cookies present.
 If the set does not contain a cookie whose